 According to Ali et al. (2016) and Bapat (2019), financial knowledge positively influences financial management behavior.
 Financial skills also emphasize the capacity to understand the fundamental ideas of financial economics.
 Financial knowledge will impact individual financial practices (Robb & Woodyard, 2011).
 Financial methods include managing credit, choosing investments, choosing insurance plans, and creating budgets.
-Furthermore, sound financial understanding is necessary for making financial judgments.
-Those with in-depth financial understanding will handle their money more sensibly.
+Furthermore, sound financial understanding will handle their money more sensibly.
 According to Tang et al. (2015), people who are well-versed in finance typically behave in a responsible manner.
 People with less financial expertise will find it challenging to make financial decisions.
-The conclusion that follows from this reasoning is that financial management behavior is influenced by financial competence.

-H1: Financial Knowledge Has an Effect on Financial Management Behavior by Coskun and Dalziel (2020) and Farooq et al. (2021) show a positive correlation between financial attitudes and individual financial management behaviors.
+The conclusion that follows from this reasoning is that financial management behavior is influenced by financial competence. $H_1$ : Financial Knowledge Has an Effect on Financial Management Behavior it can be a principle in making financial decisions (Rajna & Anthony, 2011).
+Research findings by Coskun and Dalziel (2020) and Farooq et al. (2021) show a positive correlation between financial attitudes and individual financial management behaviors.
+H2: Financial Attitude Has an Effect on Financial Management Behavior

 According to Kautsar and Asandimitra (2019), a financial attitude refers to an individual's mindset and judgment of money.
 When evaluating financial management practices, a psychological viewpoint can be considered to gauge an individual's financial attitude.
-In this way, it can be a principle in making financial decisions (Rajna & Anthony, 2011).
-Research findings
+In this way,